sinnerschrader/sinnerschrader-career/README.md

 `template/en/_detail.html` - will be used for the detail view of every English (`language: en`) job.

-The partials are not related to languages so if they need a special treatment for seperate languages they need to be provided twice with (for example) the language as a prefix
+The partials are not related to languages so if they need a special treatment for seperate languages they need to be provided twice with (for example) the language as a prefix.

 ### Data